Aslan-Taleb/-100Days100Projects/README.md

 </p>

 I finished the "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course on Udemy.
 This course aligns perfectly with my goal of mastering Python.
-Additionally, I am  worked on personal projects and solving LeetCode exercises to enhance my skills.
+Additionally, I worked on personal projects and solving LeetCode exercises to enhance my skills.

 ## My Certification:

 ![CERTIFICATION](certif.jpg)

 Really recommend it:
 [100 Days of Code - The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code).

 ## Tools and technologies :